 The Dordogne River valley in Western France is one of the country's longest and most scenic.
 For 500 km, the Dordogne cuts through layers of limestone plateau and meanders from the woody hills of the Massif Central to the manicured Bordeaux wine vineyards.
 Our bike tour of the Dordogne takes you on some of the nicest cycling routes in Europe, with breathtaking views of medieval castles topping the hills at every bend in the river.
-Add visits to prehistoric cave paintings, two nights in St. Émilion, wine tastings and great food, and you have one of our all-time favorite bicycle tours.
+Add visits to cave sculptures at Cap Blanc, two nights in St. Émilion, wine tastings and great food, and you have one of our all-time favorite bicycle tours.

 ***If this sounds great but you don't have time for the full 11 days, check out our Cycling the Dordogne, which features the first 7 days of this itinerary.***

 Day 1: Arrive Brive-la-Gaillarde, France